Firm of the Year

 gives lawyers all the facts and all the gossip on leading law firms.
 Think something is inaccurate?
 Then send in

 Back in 1988, two venerable fixtures of the Adelaide legal scene, Piper Bakewell & Piper and Aldermans, merged to become larger fixture Piper Alderman.
 In the last 15 years Piper Alderman has spread its wings, albeit at a moderate rather than spectacular pace.
-Today, the firm has a 20 partner practice in Sydney, a smaller office in Melbourne and a four-partner outpost in Brisbane.
+The firm has offices across Australia in Sydney, Melbourne, Brisbane and Adelaide.
+Today Piper Alderman has 54 partners and a total of circa 165 lawyers.

 For the moment Piper Alderman appears to be content operating as a national firm acting solely for clients with business in Australia, rather than growing a capacity to advise in markets beyond Aussie shores.
 Nor has it demonstrated a desire to merge with a global firm who might be looking for a ready-made network in the country.